dreadflopp/dreadsskyrimbuild/content/introduction/About/_index.md

 -   New weapon types with custom animations.
 -   More adventures with new quests and new lands to visit.
 -   Overhauled cities, towns and villages.
--   Expanded character creation with the CBBE female body with realistic presets.
+-   Expanded character creation, optionally with the CBBE female body with realistic presets.
 -   Overhauled character leveling and skill system:
     -   Overhauled skill trees with new perks.
     -   Overhauled magic with new spells.